PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 ## Remaining work

 The broader `flatbuffer_direct` refactor remains active.
-The next characterized unit should audit the immediately preceding direct `run_transpose_gather_channel_fanout_cleanup()` result, distinguish that call from its orchestrated selections, and preserve its ArgMax/Softmax boundaries.
+The next characterized unit should audit the immediately preceding terminal ArgMax owner result and its Conv-activation/Gather-fanout boundaries.
 Any new mutation evidence must preserve current pass order, TensorFlow-free boundary, dependency set, and sequential validation policy.